metatensor/metatrain/docs/src/dev-docs/e-pet-alignment.rst

   the E-PET model, trainer, defaults, and tests.
 The promoted PET-OMat reference default uses split learning rates with PET trunk ``2e-4``, tensor-basis ``1e-3``, and readout ``1e-3``.
+- E-PET Cartesian rank-2 targets:
+  public Cartesian stress-like targets can be decomposed internally into hidden spherical ``l=0`` / ``l=2`` readouts, reconstructed, and normalized by volume once under the public target name.
+- E-PET atomic-basis support:
+  per-atom spherical atomic-basis targets use PET's densified training path, one target-level head by default, and one tensor basis per densified irrep.
 - ``metatrain.soap_bpnn.modules.tensor_basis``:
   the tensor-basis extensions required by E-PET.
 E-PET tensor-basis angular order is target-derived from each block's ``o3_lambda``; there is no